 Fans of the Pulitzer-nominated editorial cartoonist have never seen Marshall quite like this: part news magazine, part personal odyssey and wholly Mississippi.

 He’s spent two decades drawing some of the most powerful political players in the state, which makes Marshall’s Mississippi look a little different.
 He doesn’t just see Mississippi politics like we do; he sees Mississippi through lively caricatures and vivid color landscapes that find the humor that we often need in seemingly dark and dire times.

-Marshall Ramsey joined Mississippi Today senior political reporter Bobby Harrison, Representative Steve Holland and Judge Sadie Holland in the Black Box Theatre at the Link Centre.
+On July 27, Marshall Ramsey joined Mississippi Today senior political reporter Bobby Harrison, Representative Steve Holland and Judge Sadie Holland in the Black Box Theatre at the Link Centre in Tupelo.

 Follow the Series

 Read Marshall’s Blog

 Take a tour of Mississippi with Marshall Ramsey and download a coloring sheet of the Temperance Angel Statue in front of the Lee County Courthouse in Tupelo.

 Take a tour of Mississippi with Marshall Ramsey and download a coloring sheet of a piece of Mississippi World War 2 history: The Flying Dutchmen of Jackson.

 Take a tour of Mississippi with Marshall Ramsey and download a coloring sheet of The Mississippi Aquarium in Gulfport.
 The Mississippi Aquarium has over one million gallons of saltwater and freshwater in its tanks.

 How do you eat an elephant?
 One bite at a time.
 The rain sure reminded me of Katrina; it was like driving through a car wash.
 Fifteen years after the monster hurricane devastated the Mississippi Gulf Coast, I sloshed my way South to celebrate another milestone in its recovery, the new Mississippi Aquarium in Gulfport. […]